-Nikon D7200 versus Panasonic G9
+Nikon D7200 vs Panasonic G9

-The Nikon D7200 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were revealed to the public, respectively, in March 2015 and November 2017.
+The Nikon D7200 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were announced, respectively, in March 2015 and November 2017.
 The D7200 is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D7200) and a Four Thirds (G9) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.
+The Nikon has a resolution of 24 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is notably smaller (9 percent) than the Nikon D7200.
 Moreover, the G9 is markedly lighter (14 percent) than the D7200.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D7200) and the Micro Four Thirds Lens Catalog (G9).
 Mirrorless cameras, such as the G9, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.